Utility Company Charges

 Here is another image that captures the situation.

-In other words, it would be helpful to the faster implementation of really-clean renewable energy (solar, wind, geothermal) if the transportation companies would see that their interests are almost directly in conflict with the interests of the fossil-fuel companies.
+In other words, it would be helpful to the faster implementation of really-clean renewable energy (solar, wind, geothermal) if the transportation companies would see that their interests are almost directly in conflict with the interests of the fossil-fuel companies (who want to stifle solar --- and wind --- and maximize what they can charge for fuel).

 If Delta Airlines, American Airlines, United Airlines, Virgin Airlines, etc. --- along with Norfolk Southern railroad, CSX railroad, Burlington Northern railroad, Union Pacific railroad --- and along with all the trucking companies and the ocean shipping companies --- would see that it is in their best interests to encourage the use of solar (and wind) energy to free up liquid fossil fuels and solid fossil fuels (coal) --- so that those fuels do not become prohibitively expensive within the next 25 years (2014 to 2039) --- then there would be a much brighter future for the U.S. and for our planet.